jsuarezs/trident_hybrid/README.md

-# Working with Trident in Hybrid Cloud scenario
+# Working with NetApp Trident in Hybrid Cloud scenario
 Learn how to deploy and use Trident on-premises and then move your Persistent Volumes (PV) smoothly to AWS using NetApp technologies.

+This will provide persistence storage for statetul containers applications among of other features provided by NetApp Cloud Manager.

 ## Architecture